 Professional cleaning (if required) As per quotation supplied at the end of the tenancy

-Merrys Estate Agents do NOT have Client Money Protection insurance (CMP)
+Merrys Estate Agents have Client Money Protection insurance (CMP)

 We are members of The Property Ombudsman redress scheme.